Department of Biological Sciences

 Honors Program in Research Biology

 The departmental Honors Program offers an opportunity to become extensively involved in research.
 The program requires students to conduct an independent project and to prepare a formal thesis that is written and defended in the senior year.
 This program does not preclude a student from completing any of the options within the department nor is it the only way in which students can participate in undergraduate research, although it is excellent preparation for graduate studies.
-Please contact the Carnegie Mellon Biological Sciences advisor for more information.
+Please contact the Director of Undergraduate Studies for more information.

 Course Descriptions